When you purchase through links on our site, we may earn an affiliate commission.

 |Amazon Fire TV||✓||✓||✓||✓|

-If you already use Amazon Prime Video as one of your main ways to watch TV, using ESPN+ on your Amazon Fire TV stick is a no-brainer.
-Most of these streaming devices support 4K video streaming, and the Alexa voice controls allows you to access ESPN+ quickly, so you don't have to worry about sorting through the home screen to find the service every time you want to watch.
+If you already use Amazon Prime Video to access your favorite shows and movies, using ESPN+ on your Amazon Fire TV Stick is a no-brainer.
+Most ESPN+ compatible streaming devices support 4K video streaming, and the Alexa voice assistant allows you to access ESPN+ quickly, so you don't have to worry about sorting through the home screen to find the service every time you want to watch.

 If you already use Xfinity as your internet service provider, then you probably have the option to get Xfinity's streaming device, Xfinity Flex, for free.
+That's a really hard deal to beat.
 The user interface can be a little confusing, but the remote supports voice commands, which is a big help.
-And Xfinity Flex also has the ability to stream video in HD.
+Xfinity Flex also has the ability to stream video in HD.

 Both Xbox and PlayStation feature excellent HD video streaming capabilities, and you'll have no trouble watching ESPN+ with top resolution, no matter which one you choose.
-However, PlayStation's user interface for video streaming apps is a little easier to navigate, so if you have the choice, ESPN+ subscribers will appreciate PlayStation's slick user experience for watching TV.
+However, Sony PlayStation's user interface for video streaming apps is a little easier to navigate.
+Given a choice between the two consoles, we think ESPN+ subscribers will appreciate PlayStation's slick user experience for watching TV.

 If you're looking for an affordable way to stream live sports, using ESPN+ with a Roku Express is probably the best option you'll find.
-You can buy a Roku Express for about $30, and while this streaming device only offers the bare essentials, it works well and you'll have no trouble watching live content on ESPN+.
-And because ESPN+ only costs $6 per month, you can get started with live sports for under $40, which is a great deal, considering how expensive it can be to watch live games at home.
+You can get a Roku Express for about $30, and while this streaming device only offers the bare essentials, it works well and you'll have no trouble watching live events on ESPN+.
+And because ESPN+ only costs $7/mo., you can get started with live sports for under $40.